HaNdTriX/next-electron-server/README.md

 - Paths differ between production & development
 - 404 pages won't work in production

-Thats why I created `next-electron-server`.
+That's why I created `next-electron-server`.
 The render page will always being served using the same protocol and url.

 - In **development** is implements a proxy to `http://localhost:3000`.